Derecognition of Financial Liabilities (IFRS 9)

 Costs and fees

 In the event of an extinguishment through an exchange of debt instruments or modification of terms, any ensuing costs or fees are recognised as part of the gain or loss on the extinguishment.
-On the other hand, if the exchange or modification is not deemed an extinguishment, these costs or fees adjust the liability’s carrying amount and are amortised over the modified liability’s remaining term (IFRS 9.B3.3.6A).
+On the other hand, if the exchange or modification isn’t an extinguishment, these costs or fees adjust the liability’s carrying amount and are amortised over the modified liability’s remaining term (IFRS 9.B3.3.6A).
 Such amortisation can be achieved by increasing the loan’s effective interest rate, as illustrated in the example above.
 While IFRS 9 is silent on what types of fees can modify the liability’s carrying amount, it’s commonly accepted that only fees payable to the lender qualify.
 Other fees, such as legal expenses, should be recognised immediately in profit or loss.

 Modification gains and losses